Device-independent randomness expansion against quantum side information: Theory of Device-Independent Quantum Randomness Expansion

-We wish to apply this to a rate function for the CHSH game.
-In the CHSH game we have a binary score, i.e., $X \in \{0,1\}$ for test rounds.
-For quantum systems the probability of winning (scoring one) is bounded by $q \in \left[1/2 -\sqrt{2}/4, 1/2 + \sqrt{2}/4\right]$.
+In the CHSH game we have a binary score, i.e., $U \in \{0,1\}$ for test rounds.
+For quantum systems the probability of winning (scoring one) is bounded by $s\in\left[1/2(1-1\sqrt{2}), 1/2(1+1/\sqrt{2})\right]$.
 A rate function in terms of the CHSH score (without spot-checking) was first derived in~\cite{PABGMS}, and has been applied previously in the context of device-independent cryptography~\cite{ADFRV}.
-This rate function, which plays the role of $g(q)$ above, is defined as
+This rate function, with $q=\{1-s,s\}$~\footnote{Here we are specifying the distribution in the form $\{q(0),q(1)\}$.}, is defined as

 where $H_{\mathrm{bin}}(x):= -x\log(x) - (1-x)\log(1-x)$ is the binary Shannon entropy.
 We note that the rate function is undefined for winning probabilities that are not quantum-achievable.
-It also only takes into account the randomness obtained from one of Alice's devices and does not consider the full measurement statistics, so one could hope to gain more entropy if both parties outputs are taken into account.
-As $\rate_{\mathrm{CHSH}}$ is a convex function, we can obtain a family of min-tradeoff functions by taking the tangent to this rate function at any point $t \in \left(1/2 -\sqrt{2}/4, 1/2 + \sqrt{2}/4\right)$.
+It also only takes into account the randomness obtained from one of Alice's devices and does not consider the full measurement statistics, so one could hope to gain more entropy if both parties' outputs are taken into account~\cite{BRC}.
+As $\chi$ is a convex function, we can obtain a family of min-tradeoff functions by taking the tangent to this rate function at any point $t \in \left(1/2(1-1/\sqrt{2}), 1/2(1+1/\sqrt{2})\right)$.
 Denoting these functions by $g_t$, we have

 where the prime indicates the derivative.
-As these functions are affine we can uniquely extend their domains to include all $q \in [0,1]$.
+As these functions are affine we can uniquely extend their domains to include all $s\in[0,1]$.
 Then, we can define our min-tradeoff function as